-These sessions in Hilary Term, provide students with an opportunity to learn about the difficulties associated with various forms of psychological suffering (psychological disorders as well as difficulties experienced with regard to significant life situations or conditions, including DSM-V and ICD-10 classification and its controversies) that counselling psychologists encounter.
-Students contribute to group learning by providing a resource pack on their chosen subject which will identify their theoretical perspective, empirically informed therapeutic approach; well researched, reliable and valid therapeutic interventions and multicultural considerations.
+These sessions in MIchalemas & Hilary Term, provide students with an opportunity to learn about the difficulties associated with various forms of psychological suffering (psychological disorders as well as difficulties experienced with regard to significant life situations or conditions, including DSM-V and ICD-10 classification and its controversies) that counselling psychologists encounter.
+Guest lecturers provide an overview on major presentation groups in terms of prevalence, criteria, assessment and treatment approaches.
+Students may contribute to group learning by providing a resource pack on their chosen subject which will identify their theoretical perspective, empirically informed therapeutic approach; well researched, reliable, and valid therapeutic interventions and multicultural considerations.
 It may also include assessment strategies, therapeutic process and outcome challenges and indicators along with identifying practical information that may be beneficial in working with a client presenting with this problem.

-Module 7: Advanced Life Span Developmental Psychology - Theory & Practice Module Co-ordinator: Dr. Mary Creaner
+Module 7: Advanced Life Span Developmental Psychology - Theory & Practice